adamteddychang/Awesome-books/Readme.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Awesome Books

-> One paragraph statement about the project.
+> In this project, we will create a web application that adopts localStorage and collects datas of books.

 ![screenshot](./app_screenshot.png)

-Additional description about the project and its features.

 ## Built With

-- Major languages
-- Frameworks
+- HTML
-- Technologies used
+- Javascript

 ## Live Demo